Portable LoRaWAN Mesh Relay Gateway: Raspberry Pi Zero Field Deployment

 Why Raspberry Pi Zero W:

-Power consumption breakdown:
+Power consumption and battery life:

 ChirpStack Gateway OS Installation